 So, that was added to my list and I splurged and bought rose essential oil which is amazing for your skin and smells lovely too!
 It’s great for anti-aging and healing old scars.
 For my recipe, you can leave out the rose oil, it works great without it as well!

-Before I get into the recipe though (and the recipe for my sister’s Glow serum), let’s chat real quick about carrier oils.
+Before I get into the DIY serum recipes, let’s chat real quick about carrier oils.

 Essential oils are super potent and while some can be applied directly to your skin, it’s usually best to dilute them with a carrier oil when you plan on using them twice a day.
 There are a gazillion carrier oils out there, and whichever you choose, buy the best quality you can find.